New City School

 School values

-New City School strives to create a community where all facets of our city are represented & where every student & staff member feel fully welcomed & significant.
-Guided by its values around diversity, community, citizenship, quality work, & creativity & our mission to integrate social, emotional, & academic learning.
+New City School strives to create a community where all facets of the city are represented & where every student & staff member feels fully welcomed & significant.
+They are guided by their values around diversity, community, citizenship, quality work, & creativity, & their mission to integrate social, emotional, & academic learning.

 Teacher retention